Drinking Water Protection

 - a Local Education Agency (as defined in section 8101 of Elementary and Secondary Education Act of 1965 [20 U.S.C.
 7801])

-MDH may prioritize sampling at those facilities to target the most at risk such as:
+MDH may prioritize sampling at facilities to target those most at risk such as:

-- Schools and child care programs in underserved and/or low-income communities (e.g., schools with at least 50% of the children receiving free and reduced lunch and Head Start facilities);
+- Schools and child care programs in underserved and/or low-income communities (e.g., schools with at least 50% of the children receiving free and reduced lunch or Head Start facilities);

 Participants must: